bobandash/synqsell_shopify/README.md

 10/13/2024
 Here are a list of features that are still needed before the application can be submitted for review

-- Subscribe to Shopify's Privacy Webhook Topics
+- (DONE) Subscribe to Shopify's Privacy Webhook Topics
 - Use Stripe's webhook topics to ensure that the retailer has a valid payment method set up at all times
 - Create all relevant assets and bullet points for the Shopify app store
 - Add sales generated section for price list index table
 - Handle the app/uninstalled webhook for suppliers and retailers
 - Add ALB and EC2 to deploy web/application server
+- Decide the retry strategy to adopt when interacting with Shopify's external API (thinking about retry mechanism w/ exponential backoff, but seeing if there are other approaches before implement)
 - One final check to verify all API endpoints, webhooks, and application code work as intended

 Here are the nice to have features: